 - Magneto Revolution Electric Skateboard

 Now we’ll go over our 3 favorite electric skateboards, then we’ll cover the deciding features in more detail in our guide.

 Electric Skateboard Reviews

-- Board: Cut-out shape, light flex, fiberglass reinforced bamboo
+- Board: Cut-out shape, fiberglass reinforced bamboo

 - Size & Weight: 38″ long, 10″ truck width, 15 lbs